Jacopo-DM/EC-Devolve/docs/devolve/02 - use.md

 This will open a prompt, similar to saving, double-clicking on the desired file will load it into the canvas.

 !!! note "Other Files"
-    By default, "Load YAML" will only show directories and files ending with `.yaml`.
+    By default, "Load YAML" will only show files ending with `.yaml` as well as directories.

 ### Devolve vs Revolve
 Here we see a comparison of a loaded model seen from the side, and the same model loaded in Revolve.